Noble metal: Anion (-ide) formation

+BaPt, BaPt2, Cs2Pt (barium and caesium platinides, which are reddish salts).

 Electronic

-In physics, the expression "noble metal" is sometimes confined to copper, silver, and gold, since their full d-subshells contribute to what noble character they have.
-In contrast, the other noble metals, especially the platinum group metals, have notable catalytic applications, arising from their partially filled d-subshells.
-This is the case with palladium which has a full d-subshell in the atomic state but in condensed form has a partially filled sp band at the expense of d-band occupancy.
+The expression noble metal is sometimes confined to copper, silver, and gold since their full d-subshells can contribute to their noble character.
+There are also known to be significant contributions from how readily there is overlap of the d-electron states with the orbitals of other elements, particularly for gold.
+Relativistic contributions are also important, playing a role in the catalytic properties of gold.

-The difference in reactivity can be seen during the preparation of clean metal surfaces in an ultra-high vacuum: surfaces of "physically defined" noble metals (e.g., gold) are easy to clean and keep clean for a long time, while those of platinum or palladium, for example, are covered by carbon monoxide very quickly.
+The elements to the left of gold and silver have incompletely filled d-bands, which is believed to play a role in their catalytic properties.
+A common explanation is the d-band filling model of Hammer and Jens Nørskov, where the total d-bands are considered, not just the unoccupied states.

+The low-energy plasmon properties are also of some importance, particularly those of silver and gold nanoparticles for surface-enhanced Raman spectroscopy, localized surface plasmons and other plasmonic properties.

 Electrochemical

 Standard reduction potentials in aqueous solution are also a useful way of predicting the non-aqueous chemistry of the metals involved.
 Thus, metals with high negative potentials, such as sodium, or potassium, will ignite in air, forming the respective oxides.
 These fires cannot be extinguished with water, which also react with the metals involved to give hydrogen, which is itself explosive.
 Noble metals, in contrast, are disinclined to react with oxygen and, for that reason (as well as their scarcity) have been valued for millennia, and used in jewellery and coins.

 The adjacent table lists standard reduction potential in volts; electronegativity (revised Pauling); and electron affinity values (kJ/mol), for some metals and metalloids.

 The simplified entries in the reaction column can be read in detail from the Pourbaix diagrams of the considered element in water.
 Noble metals have large positive potentials; elements not in this table have a negative standard potential or are not metals.

 Electronegativity is included since it is reckoned to be, "a major driver of metal nobleness and reactivity".

-On account of their high electron affinity values, the incorporation of a noble metal in the electrochemical photolysis process, such as platinum and gold, among others, can increase photoactivity.

-Arsenic and antimony are usually considered to be metalloids rather than noble metals.
-However, physically speaking their most stable allotropes are metallic.
-Semiconductors, such as selenium and tellurium, have been excluded.

-The black tarnish commonly seen on silver arises from its sensitivity to hydrogen sulfide:
+The black tarnish commonly seen on silver arises from its sensitivity to sulphur containing gases such as hydrogen sulfide: